MethodsAndPractices/vsteam/.docs/Set-VSTeamSetting.md

 Accept wildcard characters: False
 ```

 ### -WorkingDays
-An undated list of the list of working days for the team.
+An updated list of the list of working-days for the team.
 Note the full list must be given, "saturday" alone removes the other days.

 ```yaml
 Type: String[]